The best hotels in Thimphu

 Healthcare: Jigme Dorji Wangchuck National Referral Hospital on Gongphel Lam is the main hospital.
 Pharmacies on Norzin Lam stock basic medicines.
 Travel insurance with medical evacuation is essential as the nearest advanced hospital is in Delhi or Bangkok.
 Wi-Fi works at most hotels but is slow (2-5 Mbps).
 Buy a local Tashi Cell SIM at the airport for $5 with 3GB data.

-Thimphu's best neighborhoods
+Thimphu's best hotel regions

 Thimphu sits in a narrow valley at 2,334 meters elevation.
 Norzin Lam is the main commercial strip.
 Motithang is uphill with the Giant Buddha and better mountain views.
 Babesa, 15 minutes south, is quieter and closer to the airport road to Paro.